Sakshisp/ShoppingCartApplication/README.md

 > Given a list of shopping items, calculate the total cost.
 > Items: **Apple** (35p), **Banana** (20p), **Melon** (50p, **BOGOF**), **Lime** (15p, **3‑for‑2**).
 > Build a **Java backend** for pricing logic and a **JavaScript API layer/UI** that exposes add/view/total.
-> Timebox ~2 hours; document trade‑offs if anything is omitted.

-Full prompt (rephrased) is included at the bottom of this README.

 ---